-If you’re pregnant then you probably know that you will need to complete the gestational diabetes one hour test around 26 weeks into your pregnancy.
-You may have heard tales about the gestational diabetes one hour test that have you worried about how your body will react to it or whether you will pass it – or you may have heard nothing at all about the blood sugar test and are wondering for yourself what exactly the gestational diabetes one hour test is!
+If you’re pregnant then you probably know that you will need to complete the 1 hour glucose tolerance test around 26 weeks into your pregnancy.
+You may have heard tales about the gestational diabetes test that have you worried about how your body will react to it, whether you need to do any gestational diabetes test prep, or whether you will pass it – or you may have heard nothing at all about the test and are wondering for yourself what exactly it is!

 Whether you have heard tales of terror about the test, tales of ease, or haven’t thought much about it at all – below is a breakdown of what to expect from the gestational diabetes one hour test.
 IF you fail the one hour test you will likely be required to take the gestational diabetes three hour test.
 The gestational diabetes three hour test is even more involved and basically confirms or denies the results of the gestational diabetes one hour test.
 Below you can also read the details of what to expect if you have to take the three hour test.

 Whether you are approaching either the one hour or three hour glucose test, it helps to be a bit prepared!